watife/dorai-ui/README.md

 * ⚓️ &nbsp; Controlled and UnControlled --> Dorai components are controlled and some components also offer external controlled ability as deemed fit.
 Efforts are being made to offer external control abiliity to all components.

 * 💧 &nbsp; Independent & All-in-One Component --> Dorai components are independently shipped.
 This grants the ability to install a single component or multiple as needed.
-Future effort includes a single, all-in-one package option.
+All of the components can be added by installing the @dorai-ui/components.

 ## Example usage

 You can make use of a component of your choice by simply installing it;

 ```
-npm install @dorai-ui/Tabs
+npm install @dorai-ui/tabs

 ```